chm46e/xupric/README.md

 And the styles are in ~/.config/xupric/styles/

 ### Credits
-Thank you, <a href="https://github.com/Tux-Code">Tux-Code</a> - OvercoME for creating the logos.
+Thank you, <a href="https://github.com/Tux-Code">Tux-Code</a> for creating the logos.

 ### Notes
 The default xupric is styled using the <a href="https://github.com/ChrisKempson/Tomorrow-Theme">Tomorrow Night</a> color theme.\